Polymer/polymer/CONTRIBUTING.md

 ### Filing bugs

 The Polymer team heavily uses (and loves!)
-Github for all of our software management.
-We use Github issues to track all bugs and features.
+GitHub for all of our software management.
+We use GitHub issues to track all bugs and features.

 If you find an issue, please do file it on the repository.
 The [Polymer/polymer issues](https://github.com/polymer/polymer/issues) should be used only for issues on the Polymer library itself - bugs somewhere in the core codebase.